Tuesday, November 5, 2024

 printf("%d", *ptr);

-This prints the value of x, which is 10.
+This prints the value of a, which is 10.

 #include <stdio.h>